adanmaftei/LiveEventService/docs/COMPLIANCE.md

 ## Implementation Details

 ### Technical Implementation
-- Data retention is implemented using AWS RDS automated backups and snapshots (retention tuned per environment)
+- Data retention is implemented using AWS RDS automated backups and snapshots (retention tuned per environment).
+Application-level purging jobs can be enabled via `Security:Retention` options.
 - Audit logs for admin actions are written to a dedicated CloudWatch Logs group
 - All data processing activities are logged in AWS CloudTrail
 - Regular data protection impact assessments are conducted